Anne Rimoin: Career

-Publications and media
+Media

-Rimoin's expertise in emerging infectious disease and science communication have made her a regular subject-expert contributor for local, national and international news media outlets.
-She has appeared regularly on ABC, NBC, CBS, FOX, the BBC, Bloomberg, CNBC, FOX Business, CNN, and Spectrum News etc. and current affairs programs that include: The 11th Hour with Brian Williams and Real Time with Bill Maher to discuss COVID-19.
-Rimoin provided advice on COVID-19 Safety and presented a public service announcement at the 93rd Academy Awards about the importance of getting vaccinated against COVID-19.
+Rimoin's expertise in emerging infectious disease and science communication have made her a regular subject-expert contributor for local, national and international news media.
+She has appeared regularly on ABC, NBC, CBS, FOX, the BBC, Bloomberg, CNBC, FOX Business, CNN, and Spectrum News and current affairs programs that include: The 11th Hour with Brian Williams and Real Time with Bill Maher to discuss COVID-19.
+Rimoin provided advice on COVID-19 safety and presented a public service announcement at the 93rd Academy Awards about the importance of getting vaccinated against COVID-19.
 The segment aired on ABC's pre-Oscars "Into the Spotlight" show.

-In print, Rimoin's work has been featured in The New York Times, The Atlantic, Scientific American, Nature and National Geographic as well as more than 100 research articles. and book chapters.
+In print, Rimoin's work has appeared in The New York Times, The Atlantic, Scientific American, Nature and National Geographic.